 An illustration of the physical size and weight of the Canon T6i and the Canon T5i is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6i – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably smaller (100 percent) than the Canon T6i.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i and the Canon T5iare of equal size.
 However, the T5i is markedly heavier (5 percent) than the T6i.
 In this context, it is worth noting that neither the T6i nor the T5i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon T6i (⇒ rgt)||132 mm||101 mm||78 mm||555 g||440||no||2015||749||discont.||check|

 |Canon T5i (⇒ lft)||133 mm||100 mm||79 mm||580 g||440||no||2013||649||discont.||check|